Battle of the Lys (1918): Strategic developments

 The German attack zone was in Flanders, from about 10 km east of Ypres in Belgium to 10 km east of Béthune in France, about 40 km south.
 The front line ran from north-north-east to south-south-west.
 The Lys River, running from south-west to north-east, crossed the front near Armentières in the middle of this zone.
 The front was held by the Belgian Army in the far north, by the British Second Army (under Plumer) in the north and centre and by the British First Army (under Horne) in the south.

 Prelude

 Tactical developments

-The German attacking forces were the Sixth Army in the south (under Ferdinand von Quast), and the Fourth Army in the north (under Sixt von Armin).
+The German attacking forces were the Sixth Army in the south (under Ferdinand von Quast), and the Fourth Army in the north (under Friedrich Sixt von Armin).
 Both armies included substantial numbers of the new stosstruppen, trained to lead attacks with the new stormtroop tactics.

 The British First Army was a relatively weak force; it included several worn-out formations that had been posted to a "quiet sector".
 This included two divisions of the Portuguese Expeditionary Corps, which were undermanned, lacked almost half of their officers, had very low morale and were set to be replaced the day of the German attack.